peterhoward42/minikafka/docs/brief.md

-# Brief for Golang Experience Deepener Exercise
+# Brief for MiniKafka in Go.

 A mini service inspired by Kafka.